sleep-er/sleep-er.github.io/_posts/2014-02-21-migrating-munin-rrd.md

 I have skipped a stage here, the one where you copy the /tmp/rrd_dump directory onto your new machine.
 I am sure you can do this without my help.

+Now we will do the same as before but in reverse.
+In your 'rrd_dump' directory create a files named 'rrdrestore.sh' for i in ./*.xml; do rrdtool restore "$i" "../senpuu/${i%.xml}"; done
+{% highlight bash %}
+#!/usr/bin/env bash

+restore () {
+	for i in $1/*.rrd;do
+		rrdtool restore "$i" "/var/lib/munin/${i%.xml}";
+	done
+}
+# delegate to subprogram
+if [ "$1" = "-restore" ]; then
+	shift 1
+	restore "$@"
+	exit $?
+fi
+find * -type d | xargs mkdir -p /var/lib/munin/
+find * -type d | xargs -P 2 -I % $SHELL "$0" -restore %
+{% endhighlight %}

+You might have to tweak the file permissions once you have finished but all you historical data should now have been transferred onto your new system.